Control Data Corporation: Timeline of systems releases

 Note: The 8xx & 9xx Cyber models, introduced beginning in 1982, formed the 64-bit Cyber 180 series, and their Peripheral Processors (PPs) were 16-bit.
 The 180 series had virtual memory capability, using CDC's NOS/VE operating system.

 The more complete nomenclature for these was 180/xxx, although at times the shorter form (e.g. Cyber 990) was used.

 Peripheral Systems Group

-Control Data Corporation's Peripheral Systems Group was both a hardware and a software development unit that functioned in the 1970s and 1980s.
+CDC Corporation's Peripheral Systems Group was both a hardware and a software development unit that functioned in the 1970s and 1980s.